 The show self-consciously knows it is dealing with both truth and untruth.
 There are real conspiracies, and there are also abundant hoaxes.
 We must be skeptical but also open-minded.
 Hence the shows other mantra, exhibited on that famous UFO poster: “I want to believe.”
 At the root of this faith is the scientific certainty that there is intelligent alien life in the universe (and to a microbe on Mars, we are the proof!), contrasted with the virtual certainty that aliens are also not here.
 We are on the cusp of knowing the truth, but want to believe in a story.

 There is some vital truth in all myths, legends, and paranormal phenomena.
 Are ghosts real?
 No, but the phenomenon of mentally projecting and perceiving external entities from the subconscious in altered states of consciousness is certainly real.
 Is alien abduction real?
-No, but sleep paralysis and vivid/lucid dreaming about beings directly imported from pop-culture sci-fi is very real.
+No, but sleep paralysis and vivid/lucid dreaming about beings directly imprinted from pop-culture sci-fi is very real.
 Are sasquatches real?
-No, but bears are able to stand and walk on their hind legs looking like a Bigfoot, and a ginormous ape named Gigantopithicus absolutely existed, so a sasquatch is conceivable.
-However, in all these instances, hoaxes or delusions are all to commonplace.
+No, but bears are able to stand and walk on their hind legs looking like a Bigfoot, and a ginormous ape named Gigantopithicus absolutely once existed, so sasquatches are conceivable.
+However, in all these instances, hoaxes or delusions are all too commonplace.

-The amazing thing about The X-Files is that it presents an arguably more plausible conspiracy narrative than popular culture provides.
-For instance, there is The Disclosure Project, the closest thing to testimonial proof of alien technology you can get, but it falls apart under scrutiny and for lack of evidence.
-What is more likely is that some engineers have indeed worked on advanced secret projects, and some pilots have indeed seen inexplicable things.
-But combined with misremembering, fame-seeking, neuroses (such as gangstalking), and other factors, the truth is less interesting than the fiction.
+The amazing thing about The X-Files is that it presents an arguably more plausible conspiracy narrative than most popular culture and sincere claims actually provide.
+For instance, there is The Disclosure Project, the closest thing to professional testimonial proof of alien technology you can get, but it falls apart under scrutiny and for lack of tangible evidence.
+What is more likely is that some engineers have indeed worked on advanced secret projects, and some pilots have indeed seen inexplicable things, but combined with misremembering, fame-seeking, neuroses (such as gangstalking), and other factors, the truth is less interesting than the fiction.
 The X-Files integrates these supposed truthful works into its mythology, making sense of them in its ‘what if?’ world.

 Real world examples of the suppression of truth are abundant.
 Take the true story of tobacco lobby’s insidious power in the film The Insider, or Scientology’s threatening of apostates, the well-funded institutionalized denial of anthropogenic climate change, or the defensive abstraction of the finance industry.
 There are always real conspiracies to be exposed, and this is the everyday ‘reality’ for the FBI’s most famous fake agents.